Ohiopyle Falls is located right in town.

 Can You Swim at Ohiopyle?

 There aren’t really any official swimming areas right in the town of Ohiopyle, especially in the Youghiogheny River.
-However, there is a natural waterpark, the Natural Waterslides, where you can cool off from the summer heat.
+However, there is the natural waterpark, the Natural Waterslides, where you can cool off from the summer heat.

 There are spots in the Youghiogheny River, but more in some of the small side creeks, runs and streams to cool off, too.

-None of these are marked on any Park maps, and are all swim at your own risk.
-Remember, this is a whitewater destination, so don’t take the currents lightly.
-Dangerous situations can happen quickly.
+None of these are marked on any Park maps and are all swim at your own risk.

 Can you bring your dog to explore Ohiopyle along with you?